Artists 2026

 Violin

-David Coucheron is Concertmaster of the Atlanta Symphony Orchestra.
-He won the position in competition with more than 200 contestants, becoming the youngest Concertmaster of any major US orchestra.
-Born in Oslo, Norway, David Coucheron began playing the violin when he was three years old.
-He earned a Bachelor’s of Music degree at the Curtis Institute of Music in Philadelphia, a Master’s of Music at the Juilliard School of Music in New York and a Master’s of Performance from Guildhall School of Music in London.
-He has studied with such eminent professors as Igor Ozim, Aaron Rosand, Lewis Kaplan and David Takeno.
-David plays a 1732 Stradivarius, loaned to him by the Anders Sveaas Almennyttige Fond.
+David Coucheron was born in Oslo and began playing the violin at the age of three.
+He received his Bachelor of Music degree from The Curtis Institute of Music in Philadelphia; his Master of Music from The Juilliard School of Music in New York and a Master of Performance from the Guildhall School of Music in London.
+He has studied with professors such as Igor Ozim, Aaron Rosand, Lewis Kaplan and David Takeno.

 Tonesymbol del av Kon-Tiki Kammermusikkfestivel logo